szczyglis-dev/py-gpt/README.md

 - `Max characters in question` *max_question_chars*

-Max characters in question when querying Llama-index, 0 = no limit. *Default:* `1000`
+Max characters in question when querying LlamaIndex, 0 = no limit. *Default:* `1000`

 - `Append metadata to context` *append_meta*

-If enabled, then metadata from Llama-index will be appended to additional context. *Default:* `False`
+If enabled, then metadata from LlamaIndex will be appended to additional context. *Default:* `False`

 - `Model` *model_query*

-Model used for querying `Llama-index`. *Default:* `gpt-3.5-turbo`
+Model used for querying `LlamaIndex`. *Default:* `gpt-3.5-turbo`

 - `Indexes IDs` *idx*